 In 2014, the Bank maintained a strong position on the housing loans market.
 According to the data presented by the Polish Bank Association ('PBA'), PKO Bank Polski SA ranked first on the market with its 30.7% share in sale of housing loans for individuals.
 In the discussed period PKO Bank Polski SA granted housing loans with the financial support of Bank Gospodarstwa Krajowego in the programme 'Mieszkanie dla Młodych'.
-The programme consists of cofinancing from State budget's funds to own contribution and awarding additional financial support in the form of repayment of a part of the loan.
-In 2014 PKO Bank Polski SA granted 4 976 loans for a total amount of PLN 882.5 million within the programme 'Mieszkanie dla Młodych'.
+The programme consists of cofinancing from State budget's funds to own contribution and awarding additional financial support in the form of repayment of a part of the Ioan.
+In 2014 PKO Bank Polski SA granted 4 976 Ioans for a total amount of PLN 882.5 million within the programme 'Mieszkanie dla Młodych'.
 In last year a special offer for customers being members of specific professions and for the customers of the industry fairs was still maintained.
-Special offers for customers buying real estate by selected developers and an offer for the holders of 'Karta Dużej Rodziny' were also introduced.
+Special offers for customers buying real estate by selected developers and an offer for the holders of 'Karta Duzej Rodziny' were also introduced.

-source: PBA, the Bank's share calculated including Nordea Bank Polska SA since the moment of entry into the PKO Bank Polski SA Group
+The Bank's share in the new sale of housing loans for retail clients source: PBA, the Bank's share calculated including Nordea Bank Polska SA since the moment of entry into the PKO Bank Polski SA Group